-But learning how analytics for YouTube works is invaluable when you’re trying to find out what works and what doesn’t with your video marketing efforts.
+It’s a powerful tool and, while slimmed down a little from Google Analytics, can still be a lot to wrap your head around.
+But learning how to use YouTube video analytics is invaluable when you’re trying to find out what works and what doesn’t with your video marketing efforts.

 Getting To Grips With The Overview

 YouTube Analytics, like Google Analytics, presents you with an overview when you first enter it.
-Here, you can see all the information you could possibly want to know about how your YouTube channel is getting on at a glance over a customisable date period.
+Here, you can see all the information you could possibly want to know about how your YouTube channel is getting on at a glance over a customisable period.